 At the end of this course, you’ll think about illustration in a whole different way and have a new set of skills at your disposal to create characters that practically jump off the page!

-Get to know your instructor, Tom Bancroft, and the cartoon characters that he created.
+Get to know your instructor, Tony Bancroft, and the cartoon characters that he created.

 A pose doesn’t only refer to a model’s position on a magazine cover. 🙂 In the world of art, a pose captures a character in one moment in time, portraying their action, emotion and personality in a single illustration.